dalecassidy/RoboND-Perception-Project/writeup_template.md

 the comments of the code and add supporting images along the way.
 At the end I discuss what I might have tried if I had more time to work on the project.

-4 files have been submitted on GitHub as part of this project: project_template.py, output_1.yaml, output_2.yaml and output_3.yaml
+4 files have been submitted on GitHub as part of this project: project_template.py, output_1.yaml, output_2.yaml and output_3.yaml.
+They are under the deliverables folder.

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.